Javascript Tutorial-21 How To Use Break And Continue

 Handling user input validation:

-statements are handy when validating user input.
-You can break out of a loop when an invalid input is detected or skip processing for invalid inputs using thecontinue
+breakandcontinuestatements are handy when validating user input.
+You can break out of a loop when an invalid input is detected or skip processing for invalid inputs using thecontinuestatement. -

 Optimizing search algorithms: When searching for specific elements or values, you can break out of the search loop as soon as the desired element is found, optimizing the search process.